 Guided by the Holy Spirit, our mission as a Catholic community of faith is to challenge and support one another while humbly living the gospel message and serving the common good as witnesses to Jesus Christ.
 We strive to worship our God by responding to the needs of the parish community; fostering spiritual growth, providing exceptional Catholic educational programs, and reaching out with love and compassion to serve all.

 Life-long faith formation is essential to spiritual growth, and many dedicated and talented individuals play roles in the creation and celebration of our liturgical services.
-Pam Francisco is our pastoral associate and can answer questions and provide more information about joining our liturgical support teams; contact Pam here.
+Contact the parish office for information about joining our liturgical support teams.

 These men and women serve our parish through the distribution of Holy Communion at mass.
 They share the wonderful gift of Jesus' presence in the lives of many.
-Pam Francisco can provide more information about joining our EM team.
+Contact the parish office for more information about joining this team.

 We welcome parents to be involved in planning and assisting our monthly family liturgy services.
 The goal is to include children in Sunday mass through reading, creative art work or other activities that reflect the meaning of the season.
 Family liturgies are generally held on the first Sunday of the month at the 9:30am mass.
-Please contact Pam Francisco to become involved.
+Please contact the parish office to become involved.

 Lectors & Commentators

 Adults who share the Word of the Lord through reading at mass and other liturgical services.
 This role also includes commentating at mass and sharing information through announcements at services.
-To become a member of this team please contact Pam Francisco.
+To become a member of this team please contact the parish office.

 This group plans all of the Sunday and special holy day liturgies celebrated in the parish.
 They bring together the theme, readings and music for our many celebrations of the Eucharist.
 They also do a wonderful job decorating our church and chapel.
-We welcome new members; please contact Pam Francisco or more information.
+We welcome new members; please contact the parish office for more information.

 Teens and adults who serve as greeters at mass and other liturgies, welcoming and assisting all who come to celebrate at our parish.
-Ushers are always needed; contact Pam Francisco or more information.
+Ushers are always needed; contact the parish office for more information.

 Grow in the grace and knowledge of our Lord and Savior Jesus Christ.

-Singers who lead the congregation in praise through song.
-These singers have attended cantor school and continue their training at quarterly meetings.
-They serve on a rotating schedule at one mass every other week.
-Quarterly rehearsals.
+CantorsMembers are vocalists who lead the congregation in praise through song.
+They serve on a rotating schedule and an audition is necessary.
+Rehearsals: Quarterly